 Property owners benefit from the NEZ program through lower property taxes.
 The tax abatements come from the rehabilitation of existing properties or through new construction.
 Once rehabilitation and/or new construction is complete, a Neighborhood Enterprise Zone Certificate is issued by the Michigan State Tax Commission, which serves as the property owner's proof of eligibility for the applicable tax abatement(s).

-The City of Grand Rapids has designated six areas as NEZs, North Baxter, Belknap Lookout, Turner Gateway, Heritage Square, Wealthy Heights, and Midtown Michigan Street.
+The City of Grand Rapids has designated seven areas as NEZs, North Baxter, Belknap Lookout, Turner Gateway, Heritage Square, Wealthy Heights, Midtown Michigan Street and Eastown Flats.
 For information on how to participate in the NEZ program, please review the documents provided below.
 For additional information contact:

 Economic Development Office